-The Health Services Administration Specialist degree program will develop leaders who possess the values, knowledge, and skills to achieve optimal delivery of health care.
-The degree is designed for individuals who have earned a post-baccalaureate degree and wish to either change careers by gaining knowledge and skills in health services administration or to upgrade their formal knowledge and skills in health care administration to include the latest advancements in the field.
+The health services administration specialist degree program helps students become leaders who possess the values, knowledge, and skills to achieve optimal delivery of health care.
+The program is designed for individuals who have earned a post-baccalaureate degree and wish to either change careers by gaining knowledge and skills in health services administration or to upgrade their formal knowledge and skills in health care administration to include the latest advancements in the field.

 Applicants must hold a post-baccalaureate degree from an accredited college or university.

 Visit the program website for additional program information.

 All Health Services Administration Specialist degree candidates complete 30 graduate credits of approved coursework.

 - Thirty graduate credits are required.
 The Specialist has one required course: HSML 6270 Research in Health Services Administration (Independent Study).
 All other courses are chosen in consultation with the program director.